GrantBenR/YsViDecomp/readme.md

 ## The Goals
 - Obtain a solid understanding of the game's fundamental systems
 - Replace the default HD english font (MS Gothic) with something more fitting
-- Enable modifications to character portraits and music tracks
+- Enable modifications to character portraits and sfx
 - Enable modifications to game balance

 ## Progress - 9-22-24